-What exactly happened in the Obergefell v.
-Hodges same-sex marriage ruling on June 26, 2015, and why did it divide the nation?
-To understand this, we must understand what the Supreme Court was asked to decide upon.
-For some time, various states had voted upon constitutional amendments designed to either open or close marriage to members of the same sex.
+What exactly happened on June 26, 2015, and why did it divide the nation?
+To understand this, we must first understand what the Supreme Court was asked to decide upon.
+For some time various states had voted upon constitutional amendments designed to either open or close marriage to members of the same sex.
 In many of the instances where the people voted to protect the definition of marriage as being restricted to a man and a woman, the federal courts intervened.
 In the Fall of 2014, most of the states where same-sex marriage was legal were so as a result of judicial activism.

 In a historic turnaround, the ballot box is showing America’s shifting attitudes about same-sex marriage.
 After gay marriage rights died at the polls dozens of times in the past, on Tuesday they passed in at least two states.

 Rarely do popular votes reflect such dramatic social changes.

 The result: Maryland and Maine will now allow couples like Chyrino Patane and James Trinidad to tie the knot. … But the win was hard fought and the margin of victory was small.

 “We’ve lost at the ballot box 32 times,” said Paul Guequierre of Human Rights Campaign. … In Maryland, where just 51.9% of voters approved gay marriage rights, “It was a little bit pins and needles,” said Human Rights Campaign’s Kevin Nix.
 “It was going to be a close call all along.” … In 2009, a similar referendum in Maine failed when voters rejected the governor’s decision to allow same-sex marriage.
 Tuesday’s results represent a remarkable turnaround. … Thirty-eight states have passed bans on marriages between people of the same gender, mostly by amending their constitutions to define marriage as a union between a man and a woman.